 “She made it through the night and showed signs of significant improvements the following morning,” caretakers explained.
 “Her tremors have not gone away completely, but she’s now able to stand, walk, eat, and drink.
 Her care was transferred [from Windcrest] back to Faithful Friends, where she received constant care, continued to get fluids, and was monitored very closely.”

 They eventually found out that Peanut had been found outside a known drug house.
 After she was picked up, residents in the area told law enforcement that local neighborhood kids had drugged the poor dog.

 The marketing manager at the rescue center, Kevin Rentz, said, “Our vets had never seen mistreatment dealing with narcotics like this.
 It was heartbreaking.”

 With continuous fluids and around-the-clock care, they were able to flush the drug out of Peanut’s system.
 After a few days, she was in the clear.
 Being only a year old worked in her favor, as her body was resilient.

-Her spirit was resilient, too.
+Peanut’s spirit was resilient, too.

 Despite everything she’d been through, Peanut was playful and loving with the staff.
 She especially loved to play ball.